October 2018 – Pastor’s Message

 But then there are the groups of faith-filled Christians that would cringe that the Pastor’s family watch such a Biblically heresy titled show.
 Their reading of the bible tells them that the world is only 7,000 years and that the scientific theories of the big bang creation, fossil records and carbon dating are all fallacy.

-I gotta tell you – let me be bold and clear – I truly believe the scientific record and the evidence that the world and universe is so much bigger and older that literal biblical interpretation of the world being only 7,000 years old.Read More »Discussion is how we do theology
+I gotta tell you – let me be bold and clear – I truly believe the scientific record and the evidence that the world and universe is so much bigger and older that literal biblical interpretation of the world being only 7,000 years old.Read More »Discussion Is How We Do Theology

-At the Festival of Homiletics as few years ago, I heard Diana Butler Bass speak about modern Christians and what they are seeking and responding to.
+2011-02-side1At the Festival of Homiletics as few years ago, I heard Diana Butler Bass speak about modern Christians and what they are seeking and responding to.
 She said people are looking for practical ways to connect to faith which is more than simply showing up at a worship service on Sunday mornings.
 In that same year at a spiritual retreat at Mount Carmel in Niagara Falls, Bishop Susan Johnson talked about some practical approaches to deepening our discipleship.

-We are all disciples– yes even us modern day Christians.
+2011-02-side2We are all disciples– yes even us modern day Christians.
 As disciples we are followers and learners.
 The Greek word is mathetes, meaning “a learner, indicating thought accompanied by endeavor.”
 So a disciple is not someone who just knows things, rather, a disciple is some who hears, learns and does.
 Discipleship is an active role.
 Discipleship is for each of us to engage in.

 This is Bishops Susan’s list of practical approaches: